rvthak/Makefile-Maker/README.md

 3) Run the program with: ./maker myprog (myprog=your desired program's final executable name)
 5) Your makefile should be ready!
 Test with command: make
 6) Whenever you need clean up with: make clean
+7) If you are having problems understanding the previous steps download and watch the tutorial.mp4 video

 Notes:
 1) The program takes one parameter only (the wanted name for the final executable)